intel/neural-compressor/examples/tensorflow/semantic_image_segmentation/deeplab/README.md

 2. User specifies fp32 "model", calibration dataset "q_dataloader" and a custom "eval_func" which encapsulates the evaluation dataset and metric by itself.

-We provide Deeplab model pretrained on PASCAL VOC 2012, Using mIOU as metric which is built-in supported by Intel® Low Precision Optimization Tool.
+We provide Deeplab model pretrained on PASCAL VOC 2012, Using mIOU as metric which is built-in supported by Intel® Neural Compressor.

 ### Write Yaml config file